How to protect your company against a DDoS attack

 What is a DDoS attack?

 Suppose thousands of people flood into a bakery at the same time.
-The baker can never help everyone.
-Out of necessity, he closes his shop and thus makes no money that day.
+The baker cannot help everyone.
+Out of necessity, he closes his bakery and makes no money that day.
 A DDoS attack has the same effect on, say, your online shop.

 Revenue loss and reputational damage

 DDoS stands for "Distributed Denial of Service".
 A cyber attacker sends as much data traffic as possible to your website or company network.
-It does so using a group of computers, a botnet (in Dutch).
+It does so using a group of computers, a botnet.
 Hence 'distributed'.
 Your website or network cannot handle this and crashes.
 Consequence: no one can access your website or server, or 'denial of service'.
-This causes you to lose turnover and damage your reputation.
+This causes you to lose turnover and possibly damage your reputation.

 Extortion